aaron6260/project-controls-analytics/README.md

 This is the business problem we're solving.

 ## Assumptions
+Simulated date of 12-31-2025.
 Projects can start on any day of the calendar year.
 Partial months at project start and completion are approximated as full reporting periods.

+## More detailed information in docs folder.